AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 The **[!UICONTROL Breakdown by channel]** card is used to determine the total number of conversions in relation to each channel.
 This card can be used to help make decisions on the effectiveness of each channel and the return on investment.

-Selecting the ellipses in the top-right of the **[!UICONTROL Breakdown by channel]** card opens a drop down allowing you to populate data based on touchpoints.
+Selecting the ellipses in the top-right of the **[!UICONTROL Breakdown by channel]** card opens a dropdown allowing you to populate data based on touchpoints.

 ![breakdown channel](./images/insights/channel-breakdown.png)